 Can I Give My Dog Cabbage?
-Answer: Yes, slightly cooked is best
+Answer: Yes, lightly cooked is best

-It’s an excellent vegetable.
-You can allow Fido to enjoy it on occasion.
+It’s an excellent vegetable that you can share on occasion.

 Cabbage is not harmful for dogs.
 In fact, this veggie could be good for their skin.
-Sure, there is the flatulence factor but that’s to be expected.
+There is the flatulence factor but it’s to be expected.
 Other than that, prepare your cabbage in a healthy way prior to sharing with a four-legged friend..